kaibakker/ipfs-ethereum-log/README.md

 ## Logs

-#### Blockchains as an append only log
+#### Blockchains as an append-only log

-This is really making use of the fact that blockchains like bitcoin and ethereum are already append only logs.
-This provides a simple api to store arbitrary data in this log.
+This is really making use of the fact that blockchains like bitcoin and ethereum are already append-only logs.
+This provides a simple API to store arbitrary data in this log.

 #### Theory:

 A database (e.g. an SQL table) is a snapshot of a state arrived at by computing an ordered list of operations over time.
 The key problem here is how to understand time.
-Append only logs provide a nice linear data structure for distributed systems.
-Since logs are append only, where records are stored from left to right, the notion of "time" or "timestamping" is built into the structure.
+Append-only logs provide a nice linear data structure for distributed systems.
+Since logs are append-only, where records are stored from left to right, the notion of "time" or "timestamping" is built into the structure.
 This is essential to handling merge conflicts in distributed systems where global clocks can't be relied upon to provide consistency.

 Logs also provide nice properties for
  - CRDTS